UUFA News

 Rev. Dr. Sofía Betancourt, UUA President

-Share the Plate / Cause-of-the-Month: Dignidad Inmigrante en Athens (DIA)
+June Dignidad Inmigrante en Athens

-Help with Food Insecurity
+Help with Food Insecurity through June CANtributions

 Please continue to bring non-perishable food items to Fellowship Hall’s wicker baskets.
-While all CANtributions are appreciated, in May the Athens Area Emergency Food Bank is especially in need of white rice, Hamburger Helper, and dried pinto beans.
+While all CANtributions are appreciated, in July the Athens Area Emergency Food Bank is especially in need of pork and beans, salty snack foods, and ramen noodles.
 To give by credit card, visit uuathensga.org/give and look for “Charitable Giving.”
-To give by check, make the check out to UUFA and put “CANtributions 1-8016” in the memo line.
+To give by check, make the check to UUFA and put “CANtributions 1-8016” in the memo line.
 To learn more, contact justice@uuathensga.org.
 If you are experiencing food insecurity or know someone in our UUFA community who is, please contact Rev. Pippin (revpippin@uuathensga.org).

 UUFA Justice Partner Highlights